Fire and Water: Harper's Torch and Collins' Fountain

 But there is no connection.

-Using WAYBACKMACHINE it's possible to approximate when HARPERCOLLINS created various websites.
+Using WAYBACKMACHINE it is possible to approximate when HARPERCOLLINS created various websites.
 And in 1999 they started using the fireandwater.com domain, presumably the first commercial use (by anyone); it limped on into the late 2000s.
 At this point fireandwater.com was a general HARPERCOLLINS bookselling site.
 Did they have any thoughts to the applicability—beyond their own corporate branding (and history)—of this web address in respect to one of their most important intellectual properties, Tolkien?
 I'm guessing not.
 The tolkien.co.uk domain was acquired by HARPERCOLLINS (from a private individual) soon after, and in 2001 this became their ‘official’ online Tolkien bookshop.
-Of course, it's clear they wanted both; two sites, one general, one Tolkien-specific.
+Of course, it is clear they wanted both; two sites, one general, one Tolkien-specific.
 But they already had another website, their harpercollins.co.uk domain, which they had been using since around 1996.

 In conclusion, and not to labour the point too much further, it strikes me as somewhat ironic that HARPERCOLLINS took possession of the tolkien.co.uk web domain—which was, admittedly, an entirely sensible commercial decision—with the express intent (realised) of launching a new Tolkien-specific book website, when they already had (and were already using) a web domain that probably would have been presumed (had they kept using it) to have been an intentional, if oblique, reference to Tolkien's writing.
 Which would not only have been appropriate, but a bit more interesting.
 However, of the three domains, it would be fireandwater.com that would drift into disuse and eventual oblivion.